-All keyboards use the Arduino Leonardo microcontroller board to emulate human interface devices (HID) such as a keyboard or mouse easily.
+All keyboards use the Arduino Leonardo microcontroller to emulate human interface devices (HID) such as a keyboard or mouse.
 A Quick-Start guide for the Arduino Leonardo was provided to help everyone get up to speed quickly.
-It is possible to program the Leonardo to accept capacitive-touch input as seen in the following example: Capacitive Touch example code for the Arduino Leonardo (from Sew Electric by Leah Buechley and Kanjun Qiu).
+It is possible to program the Arduino Leonardo to accept capacitive-touch input as seen in the following example: Capacitive Touch example code for the Arduino Leonardo (from Sew Electric by Leah Buechley and Kanjun Qiu).

-However, the number of input/output ports on the Leonardo is limited to 17.
-One way of going beyond this number is to use Capacitive Touch Sensor Breakout boards by Adafruit.
-The circuit below takes advantage of the ease of use of the Adafruit MPR121 library while maximizing the number of capacitive inputs to 48!
+However, the number of input/output ports on the Arduino Leonardo microcontroller is limited to 17.
+One way of going beyond this number is to use Capacitive Touch Sensor Breakout boards by Adafruit Industries.

-The (above) Capacitive-touch protoboards (CTPB) are made up of four (maximum on one I2C bus) Adafruit MPR121 Capacitive Touch Sensor Breakout boards.
+The (above) Capacitive-touch protoboard (CTPB) is made up of four (maximum on one I2C bus) Adafruit MPR121 Capacitive Touch Sensor Breakout boards.
 The CTPB can accommodate up to 48 sensors.
-Thus each keyboard can have up to 48 different keys*.
+Thus each keyboard can have up to 48 different keys**.
 The Arduino Leonardo microcontrollers are programmed using the Arduino IDE.

-The Arduino Sketch (program) used to test these boards are based on the example code from the MPR121 Tutorial on the Adafruit website:
+The following Arduino Sketch (program) used to test these boards is based on the example code from the MPR121 Tutorial on the Adafruit website:

 After sensors are connected to the CTPB, students modified our sample sketch for use with their own keyboard.

 Keyboards from Aaron’s 2016/2017 freshmen classes.